pajtai/grunt-release-notes/README.md

 * `dst` - If this field and `templatePath` are both defined, then the grunt template at `templatePath` will be used to generate the README at `readmePath` using `grunt.config` as the template data.
 * `baseLinkPath` - The base of the path that will be used to generate the links to the release notes.
 For example : `https://github.com/Solid-Interactive/masseuse/blob/master/`

+## releaseNotes:since:[from]:[until] task

+`grunt releaseNotes:since:[start]:[finish]` will show the release notes starting after the start version and ending on the finish version.
+If no finish is provided, notes will be provided until the latest version.
+These are displayed and the string is set on the grunt config as `releaseNotes.notes` for use in templating.

+## releaseNotes:latest task

+`releaseNotes:latest` will display the release notes for the latest version, and it will add that string to the grunt config as `releaseNotes.notes` for use in templating.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).